7 Reasons to get your pet spayed or neutered

 Dori is a female Podenco – A friendly girl currently in foster in UK.
 Seeks forever home 🐾

 Koko is an affectionate girl who likes being with people and other dogs.
 Healthy and playful and walks nicely on the lead.
-Let’s find this girl a loving home.
+Good luck in your new home, Koko.

 Leo, male dog for adoption, Spain